Rutherford B. Hayes: Post-presidency (1881–1893)

 Hayes declined to seek reelection in 1880, keeping his pledge not to run for a second term.
 During the 1880 Republican National Convention, he opposed the nomination of both Conkling and Arthur for the Vice Presidency, as well as opposing Grant's attempt to run for a third term.
-Hayes considered Grant a failure as president, and believed the president should have a single six-year term.
+Hayes considered Grant a failure as president, and believed that the president should have a single six-year term.
 He was gratified by the election of fellow Ohio Republican James A. Garfield to succeed him, and consulted with him on appointments for the next administration.
 After Garfield's inauguration, Hayes and his family returned to Spiegel Grove.

 In 1881, Hayes was elected a companion of the Military Order of the Loyal Legion of the United States.
 He served as commander-in-chief (national president) of the Loyal Legion from 1888 until his death in 1893.
 Although he remained a loyal Republican, Hayes was not too disappointed in Democrat Grover Cleveland's election to the presidency in 1884, approving of Cleveland's views on civil service reform.
 He was also pleased at the progress of the political career of William McKinley, his army comrade and political protégé.

 Hayes became an advocate for educational charities and federal education subsidies for all children.
-He believed education was the best way to heal the rifts in American society and allow people to improve themselves.
-In 1887 Hayes was appointed to the Board of Trustees of Ohio State University, the school he helped found as governor of Ohio.
-He emphasized the need for vocational, as well as academic, education: "I preach the gospel of work," he wrote, "I believe in skilled labor as a part of education."
+He believed that education was the best way to heal the rifts in American society and allow people to improve themselves.
+In 1887, Hayes was appointed to the Board of Trustees of Ohio State University, the school he helped found as governor of Ohio.
+Hayes emphasized the need for vocational, as well as academic, education: "I preach the gospel of work," he wrote, "I believe in skilled labor as a part of education."
 He urged Congress, unsuccessfully, to pass a bill written by Senator Henry W. Blair that would have allowed federal aid for education for the first time.
-In 1889 Hayes gave a speech encouraging black students to apply for scholarships from the Slater Fund, one of the charities with which he was affiliated.
+In 1889, Hayes gave a speech encouraging black students to apply for scholarships from the Slater Fund, one of the charities with which he was affiliated.
 One such student, W. E. B. Du Bois, received a scholarship in 1892.
 Hayes also advocated better prison conditions.

 In retirement, Hayes was troubled by the disparity between the rich and the poor, saying in an 1886 speech, "free government cannot long endure if property is largely in a few hands and large masses of people are unable to earn homes, education, and a support in old age."
 The next year, he recorded thoughts on that subject in his diary: